graph-courses/autograder/README.md

 #> ☐ Answered: 1 of 1
 #> ✔ Correct: 1 of 1
 #> → Score so far: 100 %
-#> Gee!
-UH-HU!-AHHH!
-This is daringly solid!
+#> Heh!
+AHHH!-YAY!
+This is kindly dandy!
 ```

 ## Extra details